giannismparous/SmartChat/README.md

 # SmartChat

 A distributed messenger app for Android.
+Messages can be text, images or videos.
+The app includes a picture and video player.
+Also in the last update profile pictures were introduced.

 Authors; [Giannis Mparous](https://github.com/giannismparous "Giannis Mparous"), [Dimitris Milios](https://github.com/DimMil24 "Dimitris Milios")